 Note: For proper ventilation, allow at least 4 inches (10 cm) of clearance at the front and 3.4 inches (8 cm) at the back of the Switch.
 This is especially important for enclosed rack installations.

 2.2 Hardware Installation

-See the following table for a comparison of the hardware installation methods of each GS1900 model:
+See Table 1 on page 16 for a comparison of the hardware installation methods of each model: